 19.13.1.
 Transcript fee.
-According to SDCL 15-15-7, a reporter shall charge \$3.00 per page of the original transcript and \$.40 per page for each additional copy of the transcript.
+According to SDCL 15-15-7 and Supreme Court Rule 22-16, a reporter shall charge \$3.60 per page of the original transcript and \$.65 per page for each additional copy of the transcript.
 Prepayment may be requested pursuant to SDCL 15-26A-51.
 This applies to all transcripts, not just transcripts done on appeal, and not just criminal transcripts.
-According to the historical notes in the bound version of the SDCL, this page rate went into effect in 2003.